Watersheds Small Grants Program

-Applications were due April 7 and July7, 2021.
+Puyallup Watershed Grant Applications were due April 7 and July7, 2021.
 Grant projects applications are currently under review, and we anticipate decisions and award notifications by August 2, 2021.
 This program provides small grants to nonprofit organizations, schools, teachers, businesses, and individuals wishing to enhance water quality and habitats in the Puyallup-White River Watershed (WRIA 10).
 This program is a partnership with Pierce County and the Stormwater Community of Interest (SCOI), a part of the Puyallup Watershed Initiative with grant administration provided by the Greater Tacoma Community Foundation, and the Puyallup River Watershed Council.

 Nearly $20,000 was awarded to eight organizations in 2020.
 Learn about the funded projects here: 2020 Grant Project Summaries

 Chambers-Clover Creek Watershed Grant Applications were due April 7, 2021.
 Nine grant projects were funded in the 2021 grant round, with a total of $20,000 awarded.